Pensamiento Serpentino

 Pensamiento Serpentino (Serpentine Thought) is a poem by Chicano playwright Luis Valdez originally published by Cucaracha Publications, which was part of El Teatro Campesino, in 1973.
 The poem famously draws on philosophical concepts held by the Mayan people known as In Lak'ech, meaning "you are the other me."
 The poem also draws, although less prominently, on Aztec traditions, such as through the appearance of Quetzalcoatl.
 The poem received national attention after it was illegally banned as part of the removal of Mexican American Studies Programs in Tucson Unified School District.
 The ban was later ruled unconstitutional.

+The verses are "frequently recited daily in high school," but ethnic studies teachers say it is not a prayer, but an "affirmation."

 Themes

 Scholar Sheila Marie Contreras states that the poem "brings together Christian and Mesoamerican religious symbolism" and that it serves as a model for liberation and education which challenges dominant cultural conventions.
 Valdez drew on Mesoamerican themes through the work of Mayan scholar Domingo Martinez Paredez.
 As scholar Yolanda Broyles-Gonzalez states, Valdez incorporates "Indigenous knowledge" in his work, replacing Judeo-Christian belief instead with a call to "return to Indigenous spirituality to revitalize ancient cultural practices that could enable Chicanas/os to resist more successfully the debilitating effects of Anglo-American hegemony."
 For Valdez, Indigenous ways of knowing are thus essential to Chicano/a spiritual liberation.

 The poem cites Quetzalcoatl's "cyclical shedding of skin as a dominant motif to represent the rebirth and renewal of spiritual and material forces.
 The undulating movement of the snake connotes the eternal presence of circulation and energy throughout the physical world, including humanity."
 Valdez evokes in the poem that revolutionary change is possible through Indigenous teachings, in which Chicana/os are able to re-identify with the "Cosmic Center" of Mayan spirituality.
-This would, in Valdez's view provide a way for the Chicana/o people to "throw off the ideological yokes of European Catholicism and reclaim the Indigenous gods and goddesses displaced by Judeo-Christian monotheism."
+This would, in Valdez's view, provide a way for the Chicana/o people to "throw off the ideological yokes of European Catholicism and reclaim the Indigenous gods and goddesses displaced by Judeo-Christian monotheism."

-Another theme of the poem is its criticism of the United States and its involvement in spreading war and terror throughout the world, in Valdez's view.
-Particularly the poem criticizes the US involvement in the Vietnam War and the ways in which it has "waged violence on communities at home and abroad."
+Another theme of the poem is its criticism of the United States and its involvement in spreading war and terror throughout the world.
+Particularly the poem criticizes the U.S. involvement in the Vietnam War and the ways in which it has "waged violence on communities at home and abroad."